thejunto/handbook/content/education.md

-# Why Education needs to change
+# Why We Need To Change Education